 Meaning: peaceful, (Hebrew: Shelomoh)

-David's second son by Bathsheba, i.e., the first after their legal marriage (2 Samuel 12).
-He was probably born about B.C.
-1035 (1 Chr.
-22:5; 29:1).
-He succeeded his father on the throne in early manhood, probably about sixteen or eighteen years of age.
-Nathan, to whom his education was intrusted, called him Jedidiah, i.e., “beloved of the Lord” (2 Sam.
-12:24,25).
+He succeeded his father on the throne in early manhood, probably about 16 or 18 years of age.
+Nathan, to whom his education was intrusted, called him Jedidiah, i.e., “beloved of the Lord” (2 Samuel 12:24,25).

 This period has well been called the “Augustan age” of the Jewish annals.
 The first half of his reign was, however, by far the brighter and more prosperous; the latter half was clouded by the idolatries into which he fell, mainly from his heathen intermarriages (1 Kings 11:1-8; 14:21, 31).